secustor/backstage-renovate-config/README.md

 ```
 The above config will use the `self-hosted` preset.

-For more information on how to configure Renovate presets see the [Renovate documentation](https://docs.renovatebot.com/config-presets/)
+For more information on how to configure Renovate presets, see the [Renovate documentation](https://docs.renovatebot.com/config-presets/)

 ## Available full config presets

 ### `default`
-This preset is the default one and is meant to be used for Backstage repositories that are hosted on GitHub and makes use of features provided the hosted Mend App
+This preset is the default one and is meant to be used for Backstage repositories that are hosted on GitHub and makes use of features provided the hosted Mend App.
+It is an opinionated preset to be used for the most common use cases.

 ### `app`
 The same as default.